 |Overall: 94-41 (eighth year)|

-In six of his first seven seasons, he’s had a wrestler win an ACC title and four times has had a wrestler named Most Outstanding Wrestler at the ACC Championships.
+In seven of his first eight seasons, he’s had a wrestler win an ACC title and five times has had a wrestler named Most Outstanding Wrestler at the ACC Championships, inlcuding each of the past three seasons.
 In 2007, it was Jon Bonilla-Bowman who won the ACC title at 157 pounds and, in 2009, Matt Epperly came out of nowhere to win the 165-pound class and advance to the NCAA Championships.
-In 2012, Pete Yates won the 165-pound title, pulling a major upset in the final to earn the honor and last year Jarrod Garnett earned the honor at 125 pounds after rolling through his bracket.
+In 2012, Pete Yates won the 165-pound title, pulling a major upset in the final to earn the honor before Jarrod Garnett earned the honor at 125 pounds after rolling through his bracket in 2013.
+In 2014, Devin Carter returned from a devasting injury midway through the season to help lead the Hokies to a title at 141 pounds and take home the hardware for Most Outstanding Wrestler.

-In the past two seasons, Tech’s stock has risen on the national scene.
+In the past three seasons, Tech’s stock has risen on the national scene.
 In 2011-12, six Tech wrestlers qualified for the NCAA Championships and the Hokies finished tied for 11th place.
-Devin Carter finished fifth at 133 pounds and Yates took fifth at 165 pounds as both earned All-America honors.
+Carter finished fifth at 133 pounds and Yates took fifth at 165 pounds as both earned All-America honors.
 Carter was also named the ACC’s Wrestler of the Year after the season.
-Last season was even better as the Hokies won their first ACC team title, all 10 wrestlers qualified for the NCAA Championships for the first time in program history, Tech finished 10th at NCAAs - the highest finish in program history at the national tournament - and a program-best four wrestlers were crowned All-Americans.
+The 2012-13 was even better as the Hokies won their first ACC team title, all 10 wrestlers qualified for the NCAA Championships for the first time in program history, Tech finished 10th at NCAAs and a program-best four wrestlers were crowned All-Americans.
+Last season saw the Hokies take a big step as they finished eighth at the NCAA Championships with three All-Americans, including Carter, who became the first national finalist in program history.

 In 2008-09, his team broke all sorts of school records, including dual meet wins (20) and NCAA qualifiers (8).
 Tech also had upset road wins against No. 17 Michigan and No. 6 Central Michigan.
 In 2009-10, he coached four ACC champions and helped lead Chris Diaz to an All-American finish at Nationals.